-More specifically, the Reliability Demand Response Product has multiple reliability-only eligible uses, including for:
+The RDRP has multiple reliability-only eligible uses, including for:

 - 1) System emergencies: - a.
 Transmission emergencies For example, the loss of a transmission asset that is part of the CAISO Controlled Grid - b.
 Mitigating imminent or threatened operating reserve deficiencies Specifically, the ISO may access RDRP resources as specified in its Emergency Operating Procedure E-508B, at a Warning Notice, prior to the ISO having to seek Exceptional Dispatch energy/capacity from other Balancing Area Authorities - 2) Local transmission and distribution system emergencies: For example, to resolve a utility distribution circuit overload or to maintain a piece of electrical equipment within its emergency rating